 Why is Bob unmotivated?

 He doesn’t get paid enough?
-Could be a reason.
+It could be a reason.

 He doesn’t have trustworthy friends?
 A family?
 A girlfriend?
 This also could be a reason.

 But he has hobbies.
-He enjoys doing something outside of this office hours.
+He enjoys doing something outside of office hours.

 So what’s wrong with this unmotivated status?

 Well, it depends on what Bob’s hobbies are.
 Are smoking pot and playing video games all night long hobbies?

 Let’s assume not.

 Bob is unmotivated because he is not doing something that matters for him or for the people around him.

 He is going to do his daily job just to take the money and survive.